arv100kri/Cognitive-Services/Content/en-us/KES/GrammarFormat.md

 ```

 #### Query Completion
 To support query completions when interpreting partial user queries, each referenced attribute must include "starts_with" as an operation in the schema definition.
-Given a user query prefix, `attrref` will match all values in the index that complete the prefix and yield each complete value as a separate interpretation of the grammar.
+Given a user query prefix, `attrref` will match all values in the index that complete the prefix, and yield each complete value as a separate interpretation of the grammar.

 Examples:
-* Matching `<attrref uri="academic#Keyword" name="keyword"/>` against the query prefix "dat" spawns one interpretation for papers about "database", one interpretation for papers about "data mining", etc.
+* Matching `<attrref uri="academic#Keyword" name="keyword"/>` against the query prefix "dat" generates one interpretation for papers about "database", one interpretation for papers about "data mining", etc.
-* Matching `<attrref uri="academic#Year" name="year"/>` against the query prefix "200" spawns one interpretation for papers in "2000", one interpretation for papers in "2001", etc.
+* Matching `<attrref uri="academic#Year" name="year"/>` against the query prefix "200" generates one interpretation for papers in "2000", one interpretation for papers in "2001", etc.

 #### Matching Operations
 In addition to exact match, select attribute types also support prefix and inequality matches via the optional `op` attribute.
 If no object in the index has a value that matches, the grammar path is blocked and the service will not generate any interpretations traversing over this grammar path.
 The `op` attribute defaults to "eq".